How Do You Measure Brand Performance? Five Key Steps

 How Do You Measure Brand Performance?
 Five Key Steps Brand Speak Market Research

 This classic example of a branding failure comes from 2009, when Tropicana invested in new packaging and advertising.
 The main packaging change was from showing the outside of the orange to showing the inside – the juice.
-A small change, you might think, and for the better in that it shows the actual product.
+A small change for a brand in the international market, you might think, and for the better in that it shows the actual product.
 However, the impact was that within two months, the company had lost 20% of sales, with market share going to competitors.

 Because the packaging had a simpler design than the original one, consumers thought it was a low-range supermarket brand.
 The President at Tropicana North America said, “We underestimated the deep emotional bond [customers] had with the original packaging.”
 Overall, the ‘investment’ and the cost of fixing the problem added up to a cost of $50 million for the company.